bheisler/criterion.rs/book/src/user_guide/command_line.md

 ## Change

-When a Criterion.rs benchmark is run, it saves statistical information in the `.criterion` directory.
+When a Criterion.rs benchmark is run, it saves statistical information in the `target/criterion` directory.
 Subsequent executions of the benchmark will load this data and compare it with the current sample to show the effects of changes in the code.

 ```